diffblue/cbmc/doc/cprover-manual/contracts-functions.md

 ```

 We can use `__CPROVER_ensures` to specify postconditions (see [Requires \&
-Ensures Clauses](contracts-requires-and-ensures.md) Section for details).
+Ensures Clauses](../../contracts/requires-and-ensures/) for details).
 In our
 example, developers can use the built-in construct `__CPROVER_return_value`,
 which represents the return value of a function.
 As postconditions, one may list
 possible return values (in this case, either `SUCCESS` or `FAILURE`) as well as